IndigenousBusinessAssociation/IndigenousBusinessAssociation.github.io/_posts/2016-03-20-markdown-syntax.md

 ## Progress Update...

 Currently we are waiting on the SU to officially recognize IBA.
-We then plan on registering as a haskayne club.
+We then plan on registering as a Haskayne club.
 Our estimated timeline currently is SU recognition around March-April, and Haskayne recognition around June-July.
 We will focus on recruitment and events once we are recognized as a Haskayne club.
 We will keep you updated through these posts, as well as a newsletter in the future. -JB